 I often remember the words of Carrie Bradshaw’s character in Sex and the City before I buy something.
 She might not have meant it that way, but for me, it represents everything sustainable fashion in India is about.

-- Sustainable fashion India: How to make better choices
+- How to make sustainable fashion choices in India

 - High-end sustainable fashion brands in India